Need to talk? Call 1800 882 436.

 Key facts

-• If your child is eating, behaving, sleeping and playing normally, they are not likely to have much wrong with them.
+• If your child is eating, behaving and playing normally, they are probably not very sick.

 How can I tell if my child is sick?